 Greenshot also has a OCR plugin, Office plugin, Jira plugin, Confluence plugin, Box and Dropbox support and supports various other programs and platforms such as imgur.

-In a nutshell, the best free tool.
+In a nutshell, the best free tool for taking shots on Windows.

 Capturing Screenshots Ingame (Fraps Alternative)